-The pass condition for the throughput test is that the number of received frames equals the number of sent frames for the active directions.
+The pass condition for the throughput test is that the number of received frames is equal with the number of sent frames for the active directions.
 Our Tester simply reports these numbers, the pass or failure of the test as well as the actions to be taken must be decided by the shell script, which calls the Tester.

-The shell script for frame loss rate test calculates the frame loss rate for the active directions using the output of the program.
+The shell script for packet loss test calculates the packet loss rate for the active directions using the output of the program.

-We note that siitperf-tp uses the global timeout parameter only to determine when to stop receiving.
-This operation complies with the relevant RFCs, as RFC 8219 has taken the throughput test verbatim from RFC 2544, which requires such operation and sets this type of global timeout to 2 seconds in its Sect.
-23 about the general trial description.
+We note that siitperf-tp uses the global timeout parameter solely to determine, when to stop receiving.
+This operation complies with the relevant RFCs, as RFC 8219 has taken the throughput test verbatim from RFC 2544, which requires such operation and sets this type of global timeout to 2 seconds in its Section 23 about the general trial description.
 It says that after running a particular test trial, one should "wait for two seconds for any residual frames to be received".
 We have challenged this approach and recommended the checking of the timeout individually for each frame in our paper [14].
-We have implemented our recommended solution in siitperf-pdv as described in Sect.
-3.3.4.
+We have implemented our recommended solution in siitperf-pdv as described in section 3.3.4.